RAbraham/mercylog_tutorial/README.md

 So Datalog can be used to express data.
 Not very interesting so far but a building block.
 These facts above can also be viewed as the existing state of the system, like we store state in files, or databases.

 But that's not enough.
 What about code?
-For Datalog, code are specified as _*rules*_ to be applied declaratively.
+For Datalog, code is specified as rules(i.e. `if` like statements) which apply to all the facts in the database.
+These `if` like statements look slightly different from what you are used in programming languages.

 Let's say our program needs to find out who's a grandfather.
 We could write a rule like:
 'A person X is the grandfather of Z if X is the father of Y and Y is the father of Z'.

 In Datalog, this rule is written as:

 ```datalog
 grandfather(X, Z) :- father(X,Y), father(Y, Z)